-SECTION 3-104.
+1 SECTION 5-104.
 TRANSFER OF SPECIAL DECLARANT RIGHTS.

-Note: In the process of preparing proposed amendments to this section, the discussions of the Drafting Committee have revealed a fundamental and practical issue regarding the nature of special declarant rights.
-There are 10 types of special declarant rights, defined in Section 1-103(33), which exist only if reserved by the declarant in the declaration recorded to create the common interest community.
-The first view considers special declarant rights to be contract rights that allow the declarant to alter the legal status of real estate and to exercise rights concerning governance of the common interest community.
-This means that the rights are personal property and generally freely alienable, whether or not conveyed with real estate to which they apply.
-The second view considers special declarant rights to be appurtenant to particular parcels of real This means that their ownership may not be severed from those estate. particular parcels.
-This draft contains two alternatives for further consideration (Alternative 1 and Alternative 2), which try to implement the two competing views, respectively.
-THESE ALTERNATIVES ARE NOT PROPOSED AS ALTERNATIVES TO BE RECOMMENDED TO THE STATES IN THE FINAL ACT; rather they are intended to assist in further discussion, with the thought that the final act will pick one of these alternatives
+2 Note: In the process of preparing proposed amendments to this section, the 3 discussions of the Drafting Committee have revealed a fundamental and 4 practical issue regarding the nature of special declarant rights.
+There are 10 5 types of special declarant rights, defined in Section 1-103(33), which exist only 6 if reserved by the declarant in the declaration recorded to create the common 7 interest community.
+The first view considers special declarant rights to be 8 contract rights that allow the declarant to alter the legal status of real estate and 9 to exercise rights concerning governance of the common interest community.
+0 This means that the rights are personal property and generally freely alienable, 1 whether or not conveyed with real estate to which they apply.
+The second view 2 considers special declarant rights to be appurtenant to particular parcels of real 3 estate.
+This means that their ownership may not be severed from those 4 particular parcels.
+This draft contains two alternatives for further 5 consideration (Alternative 1 and Alternative 2), which try to implement the two 6 competing views, respectively.
+THESE ALTERNATIVES ARE NOT 7 PROPOSED AS ALTERNATIVES TO BE RECOMMENDED TO THE 8 STATES IN THE FINAL ACT; rather they are intended to assist in further 9 discussion, with the thought that the final act will pick one of these alternatives 20 or some variation thereof.
+21 22 Alternative 1 23 (a) A declarant may transfer a special declarant right (Section 1-103(29)) created or 24 reserved under this [act] may be transferred only by an instrument evidencing the transfer 25 recorded in every [county] in which any portion of the common interest community is located.
+26 The instrument is not effective unless executed by the transferee. executed by both parties.